Greenlanders

-Greenlanders (Kalaallit; Grønlændere), also called Greenlandics or Greenlandic people, are the people of Greenland.
+Greenlanders (Kalaallit, Grønlændere), also called Greenlandics or Greenlandic people, are the people of Greenland.
 Most speak Greenlandic, an Eskaleut language.
 Greenlandic Inuit make up 85–90% of the people of Greenland.

 Greenland is an autonomous territory within the Danish Realm, and its citizens hold Danish nationality.
 In 986, Erik the Red led Norse settlers to Greenland's southwest coast, where they coexisted with indigenous cultures.
 Greenland came under Norwegian rule in 1261 and later became part of the Kalmar Union in 1397.
-From the 16th to 18th centuries, European expeditions led by Portugal, Denmark–Norway, and missionaries like Hans Egede, sought Greenland for trade, sovereignty, and the rediscovery of lost Norse settlements, ultimately leading to Danish colonization.
+From the 16th to 18th centuries, European expeditions led by Portugal, Denmark–Norway, and missionaries like Hans Egede, sought Greenland for trade, sovereignty, and the rediscovery of lost Norse settlements, ultimately leading to colonization by Denmark.

 Identity

 Greenlanders possess Danish nationality.
 The Danish Realm, including Greenland, joined the European Communities, the predecessor to the European Union, in 1973.
 However, after gaining home rule in 1979, Greenland held a referendum in 1982 in which the majority voted to leave the Communities.
 As a result, Greenland officially withdrew from the European Communities in 1985.
 Although Greenland is no longer part of the European Union, it maintains a special relationship through its status as an Overseas Country and Territory.
 As Danish citizens, Greenlanders have the same rights to freedom of movement within the EU; this allows them to live and work freely in member states.